 Dental implants will look, feel and function like natural teeth.
 They should also be cared for daily with tooth brushing and flossing for long-term dental health.
 Routine dental visits will allow our team to monitor the condition of your implants and the health of surrounding tissue.

-Dr. Robinson will provide any specific daily oral hygiene or brushing advice for your type of implant or implant denture.
+Dr. Cook will provide any specific daily oral hygiene or brushing advice for your type of implant or implant denture.
 Implants can last a lifetime with proper care and routine dentistry.

 In most cases dental insurance benefits do not cover the cost of dental implants.
 Our office will work with you to determine if there is any benefit available and we will provide information on all associated costs for your consideration.